 This aspect of the equality pantheon is unique, in that it is the only one in which some of those covered by the act were criminalised and actively pursued by the state.

-Queer is an umbrella term for sexual and gender minorities that defy heterosexual/gender stereotypes.
 Originally meaning “strange” or “peculiar”, queer came to be deployed pejoratively against those with same-sex desires or relationships in the late-19th century.

-The facets of the Queer Community are myriad, gay, lesbian and bisexual people, although now an amalgamated element of the social and cultural landscape in the UK, still have to navigate a social “coming out” process.
+Gay, lesbian and bisexual people, although now an amalgamated element of the social and cultural landscape in the UK, still have to navigate a social “coming out” process.